Disabled Child Benefits

 Children’s Disability Benefits

-Children’s Disability Benefits (CDB) are a type of SSI program.
-The benefit is designed to provide financial support to children age 17 or younger who are disabled.
+Children’s Disability Benefits (CDB) are part of the Supplemental Security Income (SSI) program.
+Children’s benefits are designed to provide financial support to children age 17 or younger who are disabled.
 Social Security uses different rules for determining disability in a child’s claim than in an adult claim.
 To be found disabled, the child must have a physical or mental condition which causes marked or severe functional limitations.
-Functional limitations impact the child's development in school and at home.
-Like SSI claims, to be eligible for Child’s Disability Benefits the household income of the child's parents must not exceed a certain maximum level.
+Functional limitations impact the child’s development in school and at home.
+Like SSI claims, to be eligible for Children’s Disability Benefits the household income of the child’s parents must not exceed a certain maximum level.
 For further information, contact us now.

 Disabled Adult Child Benefits

 Disabled Adult Child Benefits (DAC or called CID) are not SSI benefits.
-DAC benefits are paid to a child age 18 or older who became disabled before age 22, and to full-time elementary or secondary school students under age 19.
-If the recipients parent is alive, he or she must be entitled to retirement or disability benefits.
-If deceased, the parent must have worked long enough under Social Security for survivor’s benefits to be paid.
+DAC benefits are paid to a child age 18 or older, who became disabled before the age of 22, and to full-time elementary or secondary school students under age 19.
+If the recipient’s parent is alive, the parent must be entitled to retirement or disability benefits.
+If deceased, the parent must have worked and paid into the Social Security system long enough for survivor’s benefits to be paid.